Skip to Main Content

 Rare Books

 The Rare Book Room, furnished by a gift from Mr. and Mrs. Bennett Farris of Richmond, Kentucky, was opened in 1960.
 This room houses the Clara Peck Collection of books dealing primarily with the history of the horse, hawking, hunting, and natural history.
 Highlights of this collection include the Book of St. Albans, 1486; Audubon's Elephant Folio Birds of America, 1826-38, and his Viviparous Quadrupeds of North America, 1845-48; Orme's Oriental Field Sports, 1805-1809; Bonaparte's American Ornithology, 1833; and the first five editions of Izaak Walton's Compleat Angler, 1653-1826.
-Housed in the same room are the Emmet Horine Collection of pre-1800 medical books, the Marcia Owen Collection of children's books, and original paintings by Audubon, Troye, and Peale.

 Manuscript Collections